 The D.C.
 Council committees on Housing and Workforce Development and Government Operations held a joint hearing on June 30 to consider the District Resident Employment and Trade Stimulus Amendment Act of 2010 (Bill 18-650).

-This bill would require the use of wasteful and discriminatory project labor agreements (PLAs) on all projects costing more than $200,000 that receive some form of support from the District.
-Coupled with President Obama’s pro-PLA Executive Order 13502, which encourages federal agencies to funnel federal construction contracts exceeding $25 million to Big Labor, the D.C. bill, if passed, will ensure that union contractors and union members will have a monopoly on almost all public construction in the District of Columbia.
+Coupled with President Obama’s pro-PLA Executive Order 13502, which encourages federal agencies to funnel federal construction contracts exceeding $25 million to Big Labor, this D.C. legislation, if passed, will ensure that union contractors and union members have a monopoly on almost all public construction in the District of Columbia.

 Minutes later, Cheh’s questioning forces Waites to admit that once an employee joins a union, they are prohibited from working for nonunion contractors unless they give up their union card and forfeit pension contributions earned on the life of a PLA project that are sent to the union-managed pension plans.